 Prior to DVC, we only stayed at one of the 11 value or moderate Disney Resorts.

-When Disney’s Riviera Resort opens in late 2019, it will the 16th Disney Vacation Club Resort.
+With the addition of Disney’s Riviera Resort, there are now 16 Disney Vacation Club Resorts.
 We love having more options and the fact that we can choose a different resort each trip.

 We’ve been able to stay at 10 different Disney Vacation Club Resorts so far.
 Each resort has its own unique theme and experiences.
 We’ve even done some split stays to enjoy the best of two different resorts on the same trip.
 With two beach resorts, we’ve also been able to change things up with non-park vacations that still have that Disney touch.